The Knowledge Illusion

 Published:

-In a world inundated with information, the illusion of knowledge can be a slippery slope.
+owl knowledge In a world inundated with information, the illusion of knowledge can be a slippery slope.
 According to cognitive scientist Steven Sloman, our perception of understanding may be more of an illusion than we realize.
 This phenomenon, known as the knowledge illusion, suggests that we often believe we comprehend a subject merely because those around us seem to understand it.
 Here’s a closer look at this cognitive quirk and its implications, especially in the realm of politics.
+By overestimating our grasp of complex issues, we risk forming strong opinions or making decisions without truly understanding the underlying details, a tendency that can have far-reaching consequences in an era of misinformation.

 Understanding by Association: